Givo29/Givo29/README.md

 ### Hi there, I'm Joel! 👋

-- Final year Computer Science student
+- Bachelor of Computer Science
 - DevOps Engineer at De Bortoli Wines
 - Passionate about web development